 Early dismissals are classified in PowerSchool as tardies in the same way that a late arrival to school appears.
 Early dismissals are only excused for medical and dental appointments or to comply with court ordered attendance at a legal proceeding.
 In all such instances, for the early dismissal to be excused, proper documentation from the doctor/dentist's office is required within 48 hours.
-Early dismissals due to illness will only be excused with parent communication - in writing via email to attendance@UCAprep.org.
+Early dismissals due to illness will only be excused with parent communication - in writing via email to the front office personnel at the student's school.